leta91/hamlet/README.md

 - [x] output footer widget from `footer.php`
 - [x] add 404 page ➕ search box by copying `index.php` and pasting it into `404.php`
 - [x] to display results in the search box, copy `archive.php` and paste it into `search.php` as they are similar pages
+- [x] display search box in the footer widget too from `footer.php`